Open Access Dissertation

 Results: By retaining both spatial and biological information about the dose distribution, SABER is able to distinguish features of radiotherapy treatment plans not discernible using commercial systems.
 Plans that have similar DVHs may have different spatial and biological characteristics, and the application of novel tools such as sDVH and DCF within SABER and the choice of radiobiological models may substantially change the predicted plan metrics such as TCP and NTCP, and thus change the relative plan ranking.
 The voxel-by-voxel TCP model makes it feasible to incorporate spatial variations of clonogen densities, radiosensitivities, and fractionation sensitivities as those data become available.

 Conclusions: The SABER software incorporates both spatial and biological information into the treatment planning process.
 This may significantly alter the predicted TCP and NTCP and thus the choice of treatment plan.
 Thus SABER can help the planner compare and choose more biologically optimal treatment plans and potentially predict treatment outcome more accurately.

 Zhao, Bo, "Beyond The Dvh - Spatial And Biological Radiotherapy Treatment Planning" (2010).
 Wayne State University Dissertations.
-Paper 39.
+39.